rahulhaque/websocket-tester-react/README.md

 ## More Info

-This is a basic approach towards making a websocket tester app which can be used to test the logic of any websocket.
+This is a basic approach towards making a websocket tester app which can be used to test the logic of any websocket server.
 Often we need to implement a websocket server for ourselves.
 However, testing process of the inner logic of the websocket quickly becomes tiresome.
 This app aims to lessen that effort.

 Spare a ⭐ to keep me motivated. 😃

+## License

+This software is licensed under the MIT License (MIT).
+You are free to use and modify the code.
+A simple mention or reference would be highly appreciated.